WooCommerce Discount Rules That Actually Work

 1. Plan your discount strategy: Develop a clear, well-thought-out discount strategy that aligns with your business goals.
 Whether you’re aiming to clear inventory, boost sales during slow periods, or attract new customers, your discount strategy should support these objectives.

 2. Use data to inform decisions: Analyze sales data and customer behavior insights to tailor your discount campaigns.
-This will help you figure out which products are popular, which ones need a boost, and what discount types have been successful in the past.
+This will help you determine which products are popular, which ones need a boost, and which discount types have been successful in the past.

-5. Communicate discounts effectively: Make your discounts visible and easy to understand and clearly state the discount terms to avoid customer confusion.
+3. Communicate discounts effectively: Make your discounts visible and easy to understand, and clearly state the discount terms to avoid customer confusion.
 Use clear messaging on your website, including:

 • Sales badges on product images